SOURCE: Plug & Pay Technologies Inc.

 - click on the Privacy tab & reset the privacy level back to its default level.

-- click on the Advanced tab & ensure the use TLS 1.1 & use TLS 1.2 options are selected within the security settings part of that window.
+- click on the Advanced tab & ensure the use TLS 1.2 options are selected within the security settings part of that window.

 - click on the Apply button, then OK button, finally reboot